 - Kosher salt and freshly ground black pepper, to taste

 - 8 ounces cavatappi or other favorite short pasta

 - 3/4 cup grated Parmesan cheese, plus more for serving

-1. Bring a large pot of salted water to a boil.
+- Bring a large pot of salted water to a boil.
 Add kale and cook, stirring occasionally, until tender, about 5 minutes.
-Use tongs to remove kale from water (save the water to cook the pasta) and place the kale in a high-speed blender.
+Use tongs to remove kale from water, saving the water to cook the pasta, and place the kale in a high-speed blender.

-4. Bring the reserved kale water to a boil and cook the pasta until al dente according to package directions.
-Reserve 1 cup pasta water, drain and return the pasta to the pot.
+- Bring the reserved kale water to a boil and cook the pasta until al dente according to package directions.
+Reserve 1 cup pasta water, drain the pasta and return it to the pot.

-6. Season with additional salt and pepper to taste and drizzle with olive oil and top with additional parmesan cheese.
+- Season with additional salt and pepper to taste and drizzle with olive oil.
+Top with additional Parmesan cheese.